 Shortly before my surgery, I had a coffee conversation with Mark Strand about several things, including the Agincourt Project.
 We discussed many of its components, including “Landscapes & Livestock”, the show-within-the-show lent by the Tennant Memorial Gallery.
 I hoped (and still do) that there would be a catalogue of the 50+ pieces in the exhibit and that we might find someone to write the introduction, someone other than a character created for and from the moment.
 Mark suggested Peter Schjeldahl, art critic for The New Yorker, whose name I recognized but whose work I did not know.
 With a track record in the better-than-acceptable range, I crafted a letter to Schjeldahl, ferreted out a mailing address for the corporate offices—I continue to hold a position that real mail (words on paper) trumps e-mail every time, a misguided belief I know, but there you have it—and sent the query on its way.
-Then, my bad health intervened and I temporarily lost track of the project.
+Then, my bad health intervened and I temporarily lost track of this initiative.

 For those like myself, not necessarily wedded to a view of American culture as seen from the east bank of the Hudson River, I did some preliminary sleuthing on Schjeldahl to understand why Mark Strand had suggested him.
 Foremost, I suppose, he was born in Fargo and lived in several smaller towns in the Red River Valley.
 Schjeldahl’s father Gilmore Tilmen Schjeldahl was himself a native North Dakotan and erstwhile student at the Agricultural College.
 Having departed the state, however, and made some success in business, the renamed and some might say uppity NDSU awarded G. T. Schjeldahl an honorary Doctor of Science degree in 1970, the year prior to my arrival in Fargo.
 The senior Schjeldahl’s reputation (and presumed wealth, otherwise why would the honorary degree have been offered) was based on inventions in “plastics, adhesives and circuitry.”
 As a potential question in “Jeopardy” you should know that G. T. Schjeldahl owns the patent for the plastic-lined air-sickness container more popularly called the barf bag.
 Where I come from that is one hell of an accomplishment.